 An overview of the main blockchain spending patterns in Western-Europe (industries and blockchain use cases) until 2021 and the EU blockchain initiatives 2018-2020, including the launch of the Blockchain Observatory and Forum, the €340 million EU blockchain fund and the role of partner ConsenSys.

-An increasing number of countries is looking at the possibilities of blockchain and taking initiatives to boost the deployment of the the technology behind Bitcoin.
+An increasing number of countries is looking at the possibilities of blockchain technology and taking initiatives to boost the deployment of the the technology behind Bitcoin.

 After the 2017 announcement of Alastria, the first self-proclaimed multi-sector blockchain ecosystem across the globe in Spain, ample initiatives have followed.
 In many cases it concerns reports as we’ve seen in among others the UK and in the US, with the Chamber of Digital Commerce and the NIST blockchain technology draft end January 2018.